 5a.
-Describe how the types of community service positions that create an employer/employee relationship and are subject to the Fair Labor Standards Act (FLSA) minimum wage requirements will be determined.
+Describe how the types of community service positions that create an employer/employee relationship and are subject to the FLSA minimum wage requirements will be determined.

 In California, community service positions are subject to the FLSA minimum wage requirements.
-As a result, the number of core hours of participation in community service programs is determined by adding the monthly CalWORKs grant and CalFresh amounts and then dividing by the state or federal minimum wage, whichever is higher.
-In addition, the state provides workers' compensation coverage to recipients in community service programs and work experience activities.
+As a result, the number of core hours of participation in community service programs is determined by adding the monthly CalWORKs grant and food stamp amounts and then dividing by the State or federal minimum wage, whichever is higher.
+In addition, the State provides workers' compensation coverage to recipients in community service programs and work experience activities.

 5b.
-If the state permits self-initiated community service positions, describe how it determines that the position provides a direct community service and improves the recipient's employability.
+If the State permits self-initiated community service positions, describe how it determines that the position provides a direct community service and improves the recipient's employability.

-Participation in self-initiated community service programs is permitted as long as the activity is temporary and transitional, is performed in the public or private nonprofit sector, provides basic job skills that may lead to employment while meeting a community need, and is approved by the CWD.
-The CWD will only approve self-initiated community service programs that are appropriate for the participant based on the assessment of the following:
+Participation in self-initiated community service programs is permitted as long as the activity is temporary and transitional, is performed in the public or private nonprofit sector, provides basic job skills that may lead to employment while meeting a community need, and is approved by the county welfare department.
+The county welfare department will only approve self-initiated community service programs that are appropriate for the participant based on the assessment of the following: